MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

 * Google requires the first version of your Google Play application to be published through the Google console.
 * A Google Play Developer account.
 If you don’t have one, register for a developer account at
 <https://play.google.com/apps/publish/signup>
-* For Mobile center to create a Google Store conenction and to access Google API’s on your behalf, you will need to make sure that you have an API project and a Service account, a one time process.
+* For Mobile center to create a Google Store connection and to access Google API’s on your behalf, you will need to make sure that you have an API project and a Service account, a one time process.

 For more information on how to use the Google Play Console please use the following link: <https://support.google.com/googleplay/android-developer/answer/6112435?hl=en>

 ### Linking your API Project

 Before you can access the API, you must link your Google Play Console to an API project.
-In most cases, we recommend that you create a new API project, though current API users can link to an existing API project.
+In most cases, we recommend that you create a new API project, although current API users can link to an existing API project.
 Keep in mind that each API project can only be linked to a single Google Play Console account.

 **Creating a new API project**